Welcome to SBUWelcome to SBUStony Brook University

 Get Involved!

-SBU has more than 400 clubs and organizations, so you’re bound to find something that piques your interest.
-Stop by the Involvement Fairs on Wednesday, January 29 and Wednesday, February 5th from 12:30-2:00PM in the SAC Plaza to learn more about student clubs and organizations.
+SBU has more than 500 clubs and organizations, so you’re bound to find something that piques your interest.
+Stop by the Involvement Fairs on Wednesday, August 27th and Wednesday, September 3rd from 12:30-2:00PM in the SAC Plaza to learn more about student clubs and organizations

 SB Engaged and the CORQ app are great and easy ways to find your crew on campus.
 Search by themes and categories to find student clubs and organizations that have similar interests to you as well as opportunities and events that interest you.
 From cultural affinity groups to club sports to religious clubs, you can find anything and everything on the SB Engaged website and the Corq app.
 Use the theme, category, and perks filters on the left side of SB Engaged to find specific types and organizations.